pminina01/readthedocs/Log4JXMLEvent-Layout-Renderer.md

 * **includeMdc** - Indicates whether to include contents of the MappedDiagnosticsContext dictionary.
 Boolean
 * **includeMdlc** - Indicates whether to include contents of the MappedDiagnosticsLogicalContext dictionary.
 Boolean
   > Introduced in NLog 4.4.8. .NET 4.0 or 4.5 required.
-* **IncludeAllProperties** - Indicates whether to include contents of all the log-event properties.
+* **includeAllProperties** - Indicates whether to include contents of all the log-event properties.
 Boolean
   > Introduced in NLog 4.4.9

 * **appInfo** - AppInfo field.
 By default it's the friendly name of the current AppDomain.